lghiur/httbin-mcp/README.md

 ### JSON Configuration

 You can also use a JSON configuration file instead of environment variables or command-line options.
-The generator will look for configuration files in the following order:
+The MCP server will look for configuration files in the following order:

 1. Path specified by `--config` command-line option
 2. Path specified by `CONFIG_FILE` environment variable